APCSPrinciples/GameController/README.md

 # Build a Mario Game Controller
 In this lab we will build a game controller for a Mario game.
-Since this is a large project, we'll complete it in four parts:
+Since this is a large project, we'll complete it in four stages:
-1. Make Mario jump when a button is pushed
+1. Build a circuit with one button and make Mario jump when that button is pressed
 2. Add two more buttons so that Mario can also walk left and right
-3. If Mario jumps on top of Goomba, then Goomba is "squished"
+3. Write code so that if Mario jumps on top of Goomba, then Goomba is "squished"
-4. If Goomba touches Mario the game ends
+4. Write code so that if Goomba touches Mario when Mario is on the ground the game ends

 ### Step 1: Build a circuit with one button that can make Mario jump
 Our Game Controller will use the following parts: